harnitsignalfx/lambda-tracing/README.md

 $ pip install -r requirements.txt -t .
 $ find . -name "*.py[co]" -delete
 $ find . -name "*.dist-info" -exec rm -r "{}" \;
-$ # If you are running your Lambda function in the Python 3.6 runtime environment
-$ # you'll need to remove the concurrent package as its code is evaluated at load time
-$ # and raises a SyntaxError for using the obsoleted raise Exception tuple syntax.
-This
-$ # is part of the standard library for Python 3.2+ so is not necessary.
-$ # rm -rf ./concurrent
 $ zip -r my_traced_python_lambda.zip *
 ```